MrHr6874/SRH-Project/README.md

-# Project Title
+# Network Analyzer

-Vulnerability Detector is a program that is designed to assess computers, networks, or applications for known weaknesses.
-These weaknesses make it viable for hackers to exploit vulnerabilities and access unauthorized sensitive files.
-Though many patching systems are in place to repair vulnerabilities, there are some critical fixes that are overlooked.
-Such oversight can be automatically identified by the Vulnerability Detector tool and produce a report with findings, which the administrators can utilize to rectify the weaknesses.
+Network Analyzer is a python-based Cybersecurity Multi-function tool in which we will develop several modules for analyzing computer networks, and applications.
+The tool will detect network-related data and provide a report automatically.

 ## Authors